Skip to content

 Technology and humanity • Corporate power and corruption • Identity and consciousness • Social inequality • The price of progress

-📈 The Evolution of the Cyberpunk Genre
+📈 The Evolution of Cyberpunk

 Cyberpunk emerged in the early 1980s as a response to the rapid advancement of computer technology and the growing power of multinational corporations.
 William Gibson's "Neuromancer" (1984) is widely considered the definitive cyberpunk novel, establishing many of the genre's core themes and aesthetic elements.
 The 1990s saw the rise of post-cyberpunk, which maintained the technological focus but was less pessimistic about the future.
 Today, cyberpunk continues to evolve, incorporating new technologies like artificial intelligence, virtual reality, and genetic engineering while maintaining its focus on the relationship between humans and technology.